kwolk/GeometricBG/README.md

 #### WHY ####
 My inspiration for this came from the artist Simon C. Page's illustration (found, down the rabbit hole known as Pintrest), which instantly appealed to me, given my own artistic background.
 However, Pintrest images are always too small, so I wanted to recreate this in vector to scale it to any sized device.

-Rather than commit to learning a new software suite, only to recreate an immitation, I thought about how something similar could be achieved with a simple iPhone, thus allowing anybody to create their own unique version.
+Rather than commit to learning a new software suite, only to recreate an imitation, I thought about how something similar could be achieved with a simple iPhone, thus allowing anybody to create their own unique version.

 #### PROBABILITY ####
 Deconstructing the design I was able to settle on the two most common shapes (circle and hexagon) and just five colours.
-Rondomising a shape's size, spacing, colour application, transparency level, even down to which of the two shapes to choose, all came down to probabilities.
+Randomising a shape's size, spacing, colour application, transparency level, even down to which of the two shapes to choose, all came down to probabilities.

 #### COLOUR ####
 ```swift